 Alternatively, you can watch the following video:

 Examining your current shoe will help the clerk determine how much you will need help from the new shoe.
-The best shoe will cushion your heel when it first strikes the ground, support your foot as it rolls to toe, and support your toe as it pushes on to the next step.
+The best shoe will cushion your heel when it first strikes the ground, supports your foot as it rolls to toe, and support your toe as it pushes on to the next step.
 The heels will be low and rounded to support the heel as it hits the ground.
 When walking, the heel does not need too much cushioning but it does need flexibility.
 Bending the toe of the shoe back to heel will determine also how much resistance and arch support it gives.

 All of this information is necessary to determine differences and needs of your particular foot.
 The shoe industry has been most successful in designing different types of shoes, with amounts of flexibility, that will best serve you.
 Taking the time and finding a store or staff member that will help determine your type is very important.

 There are many good brands of wide walking shoes for both men and women.
 Serving both are Asics, Brooks, Saucony, and New Balance.
 They have categorized their models by specific foot type and identify problems which the shoe especially addresses.
 Good shoes will be priced between $100-$150.
-The following shoe models have a wide toe box and should give you enough room to move pain free.
+The following shoe models have a wide toe box and should give you enough room to move pain-free.

 New Balance 1540v2